Protecting the Freedom To Choose and To Access Reproductive Care

 From the Desk of Katie Hobbs

-In a historic decision, the United States Supreme Court is set to overturn Roe v.
-Wade, which has guaranteed the right to safe and legal abortion for five decades.
+In a gut-wrenching decision, the United States Supreme Court overturned Roe v.
+Wade, which guaranteed the right to safe and legal abortions for five decades.
 As a social worker and as a domestic violence advocate, I’ve seen firsthand the devastating effects that a dangerous, traumatizing, or unplanned pregnancy can have on a woman and her family.
-As a public official, I’ve tirelessly fought to protect our right to reproductive health care for more than a decade.
+As a public official, I’ve fought tirelessly to protect our right to reproductive health care for more than a decade.

 Let me be clear — the decision to have a child should rest solely between a woman and her doctor, not the government or politicians.

-That’s why as governor, I will fearlessly work to increase access to abortion services and reproductive care, use my veto pen to oppose any restrictive and extreme measures coming from the legislature, and make sure that women and families have the resources they need to thrive right here in Arizona.
+I will work tirelessly to increase access to safe and legal abortion services and reproductive care, use my veto pen to oppose any restrictive and extreme measures coming from the legislature, and make sure that women and families have the resources they need to thrive right here in Arizona.

-Arizonans deserve a governor who has been on the front-lines of this fight for decades.
-I plan to do everything in my power as a mother, as a social worker, as a domestic violence advocate, and as governor to stop these unprecedented attacks and to secure women’s rights for the next generation.
+Arizonans deserve a governor who has been on the frontlines of this fight for decades.
+I plan to do everything in my power as a mother, a social worker, a domestic violence advocate, and as governor to stop these unprecedented attacks and to secure women’s rights for the next generation.

 – Secretary Katie Hobbs